dylanbudgen/hopfield-image-recognition/README.md

 ```
 java Main "pathway to the training images" "pathway to the corrupt images"
 ```
+That said, there is a folder with example images and example text files.
+The main class has the code for these commented out for your use.
 ### Known bugs
 Currently the maximum image size I have been able to successfully run the program with, without a heap overflow, is 100 by 100 pixels.
 The image processing almost certainly need optimisation.